55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 Whether you’re aware of it or not, your practice can be found online, in tons of different locations.
 Even if you don’t have a website—which is something you really should take care of ASAP—people can find information about your practice through a variety of sources.

-Most of those sources are what we call “listing sites.”
-Examples include Google My Business (which is the box with map, images, and NAP info that probably comes up on the side of the screen when you search for your practice name), Facebook, Healthgrades, and many more.
+• Google My Business (which is the box with map, images, and NAP info that probably comes up on the side of the screen when you search for your practice name)

-As you’ll see in just a moment, there’s a second facet here—but let’s start with this:
+As you’ll see in just a moment, there’s a second facet here—but let’s start with this: If you aren’t already on important listing sites, you need to claim your listings NOW

 In doing so, you give Google and other search engines reference points to determine that your practice is legit and know where you’re based, which in turn will help you show up better in local search results.